 - LASPO has had a negative impact on the state and society

 What this means for solicitors

-The outcome of the government’s review will not fundamentally change LASPO as the basis for providing legal aid.
+The outcome of the government’s 2019 review has not fundamentally changed LASPO as the basis for providing legal aid.

 However, the government has proposed some significant developments and initiatives which could improve access to legal aid.